outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to definitions
     - solution-finding method can mean a solution-finding method on any interaction level, such as a domain-specific problem space (like how 'regression' is a solution-finding method in the 'find a prediction function' problem space), or a problem-solution interaction level (like how a solution automation workflow or interface query is a solution-finding method), or interim interaction levels (like how a 'find connecting input/output sequence' is a solution-finding method on the function interface)
       - if the problem is (or can be) to 'find a solution-finding method', these will also be called 'solutions' to that problem
+    - pattern: similarity created by repetition

   - add to examples

+      - whether a solution or solution-finding method like an interface query is formatted as a set of requirements/sub-queries/sub-problems, change/function sequences, state sequences, input/output sequences, filter/limit/boundary sequences, format sequences, added structures, variable/function networks, parameterized graph traversals, other interface structure sequences like pattern or causal sequences, or other structures depends on adjacent structures and the requirements of the solution automation workflow & interface query applied
+        - similarly, whether a solution automation workflow is applied to various problem/solution structures - such as to connect the problem-space and the problem ('differentiate a problem space so that the problem is easily solved by generating adjacent required functions') or the problem & a solution ('convert the origin problem state into the target solution state') or a standard solution & an improved solution ('apply changes to an existing solution until its improved') - depends on the problem/solution structures required by that workflow

       - example interface query of formats, requirements, metrics, variables & filters applied to tetris problem/solution structures:
         - select solution format as 'set of states (moves & rotations) of a block', 'set of final positions of a block', 'set of possible value of other solutions not used (options invalidated or opportunities closed by a solution)', 'set of possible positions of all blocks once games is over'
         - for the 'set of final positions of a block' solution format, the solution space is: